How much and where should an air conditioning unit drip?

 The condensed water should leak from the back of the air conditioner unit whenever the unit is running.
 The water drips from the cooling coil into channels that should be angled toward the back of the unit.
 Some of the water is used to cool heating coils in the machine, but most will drip out of the unit.

 If an air conditioner is not dripping, it may not properly be doing its job of dehumidifying the room.
-If it is dripping from locations other than the back of the unit, you may have a problem.
+If A/C is leaking water from locations other than the back of the unit, you may have another type of problem.

 If the water freezes into ice rather than dripping out, the air conditioner likely needs servicing.
-If there is no water dripping out, the drains may be blocked, which also likely requires professional service.
+If there is no water dripping out, the drains may be blocked, which also means you should call for professional HVAC service.